 2. Having a positive attitude makes everything easier and much better

 It’s a simple truth of physics.
 Every action has a reaction.
-A positive action will mostly generate a positive reaction back to you.
+Positive action will mostly generate a positive reaction back to you.

 3. Getting mad will only delay things